-Climate research at EOS fills a gap of much-needed information on climatic forces in Southeast Asia, which will allow better prediction of regional consequences that can be expected from global climate change.
-Research by the climate group focuses on regional climate monitoring, and the measurement and modelling of past and modern tropical climates.
+Climate research at the Earth Observatory of Singapore fills a gap of much-needed information on climatic forces in Southeast Asia, allowing better forecasts of regional consequences that can be expected from global climate change.
+Research conducted by the climate group focuses on regional climate monitoring, and the measurement and modelling of past and modern tropical climates.

 Sea Level History